MaxServ/t3ext-parsedown/Documentation/Index.rst

 			en

 	:Description:
-			Mardown content element.
+			Markdown content element.
 Write your content in Markdown.
 Live preview in the backend.

 	:Keywords:
 			markdown, content